HMAC-based one-time password: Algorithm

 31 bits are a single bit short of a 4-byte word.
 Thus the value can be placed inside such a word without using the sign bit (the most significant bit).
 This is done to definitely avoid doing modular arithmetic on negative numbers, as this has many differing definitions and implementations.

 Tokens

 Both hardware and software tokens are available from various vendors, for some of them see references below.
-Hardware tokens implementing OATH HOTP tend to be significantly cheaper than their competitors based on proprietary algorithms.
-As of 2010, OATH HOTP hardware tokens can be purchased for a marginal price.
-Some products can be used for strong passwords as well as OATH HOTP.

 Software tokens are available for (nearly) all major mobile/smartphone platforms (J2ME, Android, iPhone, BlackBerry, Maemo, macOS, and Windows Mobile).